Scale invariance of electrodynamics in radio-frequency linear accelerators: Scale transformation of the equation of motion

 Therefore, when we define new electromagnetic fields $\tilde{\bm{E}}\left(\bm{r}, t\right)$ and $\tilde{\bm{B}}\left(\bm{r}, t\right)$ as

 and

-the function $\bm{X}(t)$ satisfies the equation of motion under the new electromagnetic fields:
+the function $\bm{X}(t)$ satisfies the equation of motion under these new electromagnetic fields:

-Let us think about the scale transformation above in a radio-frequency (rf) linear accelerator (linac).
-If we set $\lambda=1$, then the question considered above is ``Can ions be accelerated in the same trajectory in a resonator whose frequency is $\tau$ times larger?''
-The answer to this question is that, if we increase the electric field by a factor of $\tau^2$ and the magnetic field by a factor of $\tau$, acceleration is possible in the same trajectory.
+Let us analyze the scale transformation mentioned above in a radio-frequency (rf) linear accelerator (linac).
+If we set $\lambda=1$, then the question would be, ``Can ions be accelerated in the same trajectory in a resonator whose frequency is $\tau$ times larger?''
+The answer to this question is that if we increase the electric field by a factor of $\tau^2$ and the magnetic field by a factor of $\tau$, acceleration is possible in the same trajectory.
 The speed of the ions will be $\tau$ times faster.
 These considerations are necessary when designing a variable-frequency linac\cite{bib:ode84}.